Tocopilla railway: Development

 After the growth phase driven by growth of the nitrate industry came the decline until the end in 2016.
 The closure of the Shanks-process works in 1958 led to the closure of the Tigre-Santa Fe line, whose rails had been lifted by 1975.

 The company operated Kitson-Meyer articulated locomotives on the steep section between Tocopilla and Barriles and Mallet semi-articulated locomotives for the plains sections.
-In 1927 the new owners replaced the Kitson-Meyer locomotives on the Tocopilla-Tigre route, electrifying it and putting into service seven General Electric 'Boxcab' locomotives of 67 tons, which ran at 12 km/h.
-33-ton electric locos (known as los patos or “ducks”) were tasked to transport caliche from the mine to the processing plants.
+In 1927 the new owners replaced the Kitson-Meyer locomotives on the Tocopilla-Tigre route, electrifying it and putting into service seven General Electric "boxcab" locomotives of 67 tons, which ran at 12 km/h.
+Thirty-three-ton electric locos (known as los patos or 'ducks') were tasked to transport caliche from the mine to the processing plants.

 In 1958 new General Electric diesel-electric locomotives began to arrive, destined to replace the 43 steam locomotives then in service.
-In January of that year, three 87t 1,320 hp locos with 43,000 lb tractive force nicknamed 'Giants of the pampas' at a cost of $165,000 each.
-Later 8 more smaller (73t) locomotives were received for service at the mines.
-In the same period 66t electric locos nicknamed 'geese' also destined for mine service; they replaced the last steam locos.
-In 1996, disused 'geese' were still to be seen at the old María Elena Powder Plant which had become a veritable railway graveyard.
+In January of that year, three 87 t 1,320 hp locos with 43,000 lb tractive force nicknamed "Giants of the pampas" at a cost of $165,000 each.
+Later eight smaller (73 t) locomotives were received for service at the mines.
+In the same period 66 t electric locos nicknamed "geese" were also destined for mine service; they replaced the last steam locos.
+In 1996, disused "geese" were still to be seen at the old María Elena Powder Plant which had become a veritable railway graveyard.

-In the 1990s the electrification between Barriles and Tigre was eliminated, and the 1958 “giants” took over traction duties.
+In the 1990s the electrification between Barriles and Tigre was eliminated, and the 1958 "giants" took over traction duties.

 When the Chilean nitrate industry was reorganised with the formation of SQM, the railway became part of that company.
 In 2008 SQM reported that per year, the railway transported 1.1 million tons of finished product to the port of Tocopilla and 12 million tons of caliche ore from various mining sites to the Pedro de Valdivia plant, and that it intended to invest $12mio in infrastructure improvements in 2009.